miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Potence fit description and changed Eldritch Prodigy history.
 +Lowered Bloodbuff effect to two points and corrected info symbol.
 +Disabled true sight for Vick, Killer, Cathayan and Blood Guardian.
-+Adjusted Blood Shot and Boil damages and added missing cabbie auras.
++Adjusted Blood Shot and Boil damages and added missing Boil sound.
 +Changed active discpline durations to fit better to graphic effect.
 Made indirect disciplines not traceable and NPCs comfort loud ones.
 Fixed disciplines for non-humans and Protean claw effects and icons.